magic-wormhole/magic-wormhole/docs/using-the-cli.rst

 We assume you've already gotten the software via the :ref:`installation` instructions.

 In general, the ``wormhole`` command and its sub-commands all expect a human user and do not attempt to keep the output machine-readable or even necessarily predictable between releases.

+If you are new to Magic Wormhole, start with the :ref:`cli_tool` examples.

 Environment Variables